ulbrichdennis/ulbrichdennis.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Looking for a job!
-I would like to return to research or teaching at a university, preferably full-time.
+I am still looking for a job and would like to return to research or teaching at a university, preferably full-time.
 Any offers or suggestions are highly appreciated, thank you.